-Readers should carefully consider the following risks, as well as the other information contained in this AIF and our management's discussion and analysis for the year ended December 31, 2017.
+Readers should carefully consider the following risks, as well as the other information contained in this AIF and our management's discussion and analysis for the year ended December 31, 2019.
 If any of the following risks actually occurs, our business could be materially harmed.
 The risks and uncertainties described below are not the only ones we face.
-Additional risks and uncertainties, including those of which we are currently unaware or we currently deem immaterial, may also adversely affect our business.
+Additional risks and uncertainties, including those of which we are currently unaware or we currently deem immaterial, may also adversely affect our business, and past performance is no guarantee of future performance.